 After touching down, we headed straight to the Westbourne Hyde Park hotel which is just steps from Paddington Station.
 We absolutely loved it!
 For less than $200 per night (a steal by London standards) we got a modern room with a kitchenette in one of the city’s fanciest areas, and it was an easy walk to must-see spots like Kensington Gardens and Notting Hill.
 (Yes, I stopped by the Notting Hill bookstore.
 No, I did not see Julia Roberts or that cheeky Hugh Grant.
 Sad face.)

 The next couple days were a whirlwind of sightseeing, mostly on foot as London is surprisingly walkable.
-Aside from obvious landmarks like Big Ben, Westminster Abbey, Buckingham Palace and the London Eye, we ducked into cute spots like St Luke’s Mews which is the most Instagrammable street of life (Love, Actually was filmed there), and charming Marylebone where a summer fair was underway.
+Aside from obvious landmarks like Big Ben, Westminster Abbey, Buckingham Palace and the London Eye, we ducked into cute spots like St Luke’s Mews which is the most Instagrammable street of life (Love, Actually was filmed there), and charming Marylebone where a summer fair was underway which is the perfect activity if you’re exploring London with kids.

 The Southbank Centre street market was foodie heaven and a fantastic spot to grab dinner, and we may or may not have spent an outrageous amount of time ducking into the traditional English pubs.